INBDE® history and purpose

 View Foundational Knowledge of Dentistry document (PDF)

-What milestones were part of the exam’s development?
+What milestones were part of the examination’s development?

 This timeline gives complete detail on the development of the INDBE.